mehulagg/gitlab/doc/user/packages/nuget_repository/index.md

 Package Registry with the same name as a package at `nuget.org`, you must specify the source name to install the correct package.

-Install the latest version of a package using this command:
+Install the latest version of a package running this command:

 ```shell
 nuget install <package_id> -OutputDirectory <output_directory> \